apena-ba/Darkly/11-CredentialsExposure/Resources/README.md

 ---

-We find a htpasswd file present in the ```whatever/``` directory.
+We find a htpasswd file in the ```whatever/``` directory.
 After downloading the file, we can see a username and hash combination.
 ```

 root:437394baff5aa33daa618be47b75cb49
 ```

 ---

 - Check the hash value:

 ![](./CrackStation.png)

 ---

 Use the credentials obtained to login on the ```admin/``` directory and get the flag.